Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Learning of Koopman--Nemytskii Operator

-In a different vein, along the lines of Korda and Mezi{\'{c}} \cite{korda2018convergence} and K{\"{o}}hne et al. \cite{kohne2024infty}, when $\hat{T}$ is estimated without using regularization or rank constraint, i.e., by minimizing $\ell_0(\hat{T})$, the resulting coefficient matrix $\Theta$ is uniquely determined by letting the finite-rank form \eqref{eq:finite.rank} satisfy:
+Along the lines of Korda and Mezi{\'{c}} \cite{korda2018convergence} and K{\"{o}}hne et al. \cite{kohne2024infty}, when $\hat{T}$ is estimated without using regularization or rank constraint, i.e., by minimizing $\hat \ell_0(\hat{T})$, the resulting coefficient matrix $\Theta$ is uniquely determined by letting \eqref{eq:finite.rank} satisfy:

-Hence, $\Theta = G_{xu}^{-1}$.
-This approach is known as \emph{kernel extended dynamic mode decomposition} (kernel EDMD).
-The estimation $\hat{T}$ estimated as such is essentially